 \subsection{Random automorphisms of the interval $[0,1]$}

-Iterated function systems acting on the real line can be conjugated in order to be seen as random automorphisms of the interval $[0,1]$ that fix the end points.
-Our key property (AL) is translated in this setting requiring that the automorphisms "reflect" at the same way in 0 and in 1, in the sense that the derivative in these two points has to be the same.
-The $B$ term is then related to the term of order two at these end points (or order $2-\alpha$, if we conjugate a SDS that satisfy ($AL^\alpha$)).
-More precisely \begin{cor} Consider a SDS on $[0,1]$ defined by random functions $\phi\in C([0,1])$ that fix $0$ and $1$, differentiable at the extremities of the interval and such that Let
+SDSs acting on the real line after conjugating by an appropriate function can be seen as random automorphisms of the interval $[0,1]$ fixing the end points.
+Our key property (\ref{AL}) is translated in this setting into requiring that the automorphisms ``reflect'' at the same way in 0 and in 1, in the sense that the derivative in these two points has to be the same.
+The $B$ term is then related to the term of order two at these end points [or order $2-\alpha$, if we conjugate a SDS that satisfy (\ref{ALal})].
+More precisely, we have the following.